Snaps & Chats

 You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
 Sometimes, if a My Story is set to viewable by “Everyone” and becomes popular, it may be featured in Discover and other places so more people can see it!
 Snaps in your Story are posted for 24 hours, though you can remove them from your Story at any time.

-Snaps you submit to Our Story can show up in Discover, Search, on the Snap Map or even on third-party platforms – like on the big screen at the match!
-Keep in mind: Snaps submitted to Our Story are public and can be viewed and shared by people across the world!
+Snaps you submit to Our Story and other public Stories (such as Campus Stories and Best of Spectacles) can show up in Discover, Search, on the Snap Map or even on third-party platforms – like on the big screen at the match!
+Keep in mind: Snaps that are submitted to Our Story and other public Stories are Public Content, and your Snap may still appear off Snapchat if it has been shared outisde of Snapchat!
 Also, Our Story submissions may be stored and viewed for longer periods of time – sometimes for months or more.
-If you’d like to remove a Snap you’ve submitted to Our Story, you can do so through Snapchat settings.
+If you’d like to remove a Snap you’ve submitted to Our Story or other public Stories, you can do so through Snapchat settings.

 Memories makes it easy to look back on Snaps you’ve saved, and even edit and resend them!